niteshapte/generic-executor-service-php/README.md

 A Generic Executor Service in PHP for asynchronous calls.
 This repository demonstrates a basic implementation of a Generic Executor Service in PHP 8 using the pcntl extension to handle concurrency.
 It mimics the behavior of Java's ExecutorService by managing a pool of "workers" (processes) that execute tasks asynchronously.

-**generic-executor-service-php** a language port from Java to PHP from this repository which I created a while ago **generic-executor-service-java** (https://github.com/niteshapte/generic-executor-service-java)
+**generic-executor-service-php** a language port from Java to PHP from the repository which I created a while ago called **generic-executor-service-java** (https://github.com/niteshapte/generic-executor-service-java)

 ## Features
 - Task Submission: Submit tasks (callables) to be executed asynchronously by the worker pool.